ENVIRONMENTAL LIFE CYCLE ANALYSIS: IMPOSSIBLE BURGER 2.0

 Prepared by: Sofia Khan (Quantis), Jon Dettling (Quantis), Cristóbal Loyola (Quantis), Joshua Hester (Quantis), Rebekah Moses (Impossible Foods)

-We enlisted a third-party consultant to evaluate the environmental benefit of choosing an Impossible Beef over beef from a cow, using science-based life cycle assessment (LCA).
+This year, we launched a new recipe for the Impossible Burger.
+We enlisted Quantis(opens in a new tab) to evaluate the environmental benefit of choosing an Impossible Burger over a burger from a cow, using science-based life cycle assessment (LCA).
 Here are the findings -- to be incorporated into our strategy and shared with the world.

 Dietary choices can meaningfully reduce overall environmental impact.
 Our current livestock farming system pushes many environmental thresholds past what can be considered sustainable or scalable.
 Animal farming occupies about half of all vegetated land (at the expense of forests and grasslands that store carbon), uses about one third of all freshwater, contributes about one seventh of global GHGs and generates nutrient pollution2 (which creates enormous ‘dead zones’ in coastal ecosystems).
 In the US, beef provides just 3% of our calories but generates half of agricultural greenhouse gases and uses nearly half of the contiguous land area.1